Youwes09/Optimus-Hibernate/README.md

-# Lid Low-Power Mode for Optimus Laptops
+# Hibernate - Low-Power Mode for Optimus Laptops

-Enhanced lid low-power mode script for laptops with hybrid graphics (NVIDIA/AMD + integrated GPU), focused on energy efficiency and hardware longevity.
+Enhanced lid-functional low-power mode script for laptops with hybrid graphics (NVIDIA/AMD + integrated GPU), focused on energy efficiency and hardware longevity.

 ---

+## Disclaimer

+**This code was tested on an ASUS Zephyrus G14 with Hyprland** If you find issues (or missing dependencies) please let me know or make a pull request with your fix.
+My goal is to make an **Optimus** friendly linux environment for future users who may come across the same problems.

 ## Features